6 Tips to Keep Your DSLR Safe While Traveling

-Photographers (both amateurs and professionals) have one thing in common: Neither of them would think of leaving their photography equipment at home whenever they go traveling.
+Photographers—both amateurs and professionals—have one thing in common: they would never think of leaving their photography equipment at home when they travel.

-Although traveling provides an awesome opportunity to capture memorable photos, few people want to cover the risk of damage to his/her photography equipment while on the go.
-So have these tips to ensure your photography equipment’s safety.
+Although traveling provides an awesome opportunity to capture memorable photos, few people want to cover the risk of damage to their photography equipment while on the go.
+So follow these tips to ensure your photography equipment stays safe.

 1. Check your camera before packing